 While the application programming interface (API) for these constructs remains unmodified from the SystemC user perspective, the RISC SystemC kernel internally supports extra parameters or arguments for several of these constructs which are utilized after the automatic source code instrumentation by the RISC compiler (see Section 3.4 above).
 In particular, segment and instance identifiers are supplied with each of these function calls so that the simulator kernel is aware of the exact thread state upon every scheduler entry.
-This includes in particular the thread creation constructs (SC_THREAD) and wait statements (wait), as well as standard communication interface methods (e.g. sc_fifo_in_if::read).
+This includes in particular

-2 As described in Section 2.4 and Section 3.8, the RISC Compiler and Simulator Release V0.5.0 falls back to synchronous PDES execution when primitive channels with update requests are used in the design model.
+3 As described in Section 2.4 and Section 3.9, the RISC Compiler and Simulator Release V0.6.0 falls back to synchronous PDES execution when primitive channels with update requests are used in the design model.